ShoCremers/DL_project/docs/README.md

 ## Ambiguities

 - Sequence Length is unspecified
-- The tuning parameters for early stopping and gaussian noise unspecified
+- The tuning parameters for early stopping unspecified
+- The weight noise unspecified what kind of noise and specifically to which weights.
 - How the dataset was broken into train, test and validation
 - A large number of explanatory variables used, such as Solar PV generation, wind generation, public holidays etc. but their encoding in input unspecified.
-- The final image does not contain the week of prediction in the month of December.
+- The final image only contains one week of prediction in the month of December.
 It is expected that results will be worse during the week with christmas break.

 ## Final Words
 Following the approach of [1], the probabilistic forecast of electricity prices was reproduced on a different dataset with limited number of explanatory variables.
 Even with these constraints, our resultant output curves are similar to [1], thus highlighting the generalisability of the approach of the paper.